-5 Inspection Technician Training
+Inspection Technician Training

-All Technicians carrying out inspections under the Safe Loading Pass Scheme must have attended, where applicable, and passed a course given by an Approved Training Provider.
+All Technicians carrying out inspections under the Safe Loading Pass Scheme must have attended and, where applicable, passed a course given by an Approved Training Provider.
 This may be either a 2014 Safe Loading Pass Transition Course, or an approved Safe Loading Pass Inspection Course.

-Where Inspection Technicians attended, where applicable, and passed one of the two courses stated above, they must undertake a Safe Loading Pass Refresher Course provided by an Approved Training Provider every two years.
+Where Inspection Technicians attended and, where applicable, passed one of the two courses stated above, they must undertake a Safe Loading Pass Refresher Course provided by an Approved Training Provider every two years.

-Records of training and certification must be kept for each Inspection Technician that has issued passes at the Inspection Location in a clearly labelled folder.
-The Scheme Manager must be informed when an Inspection Technician joins or leaves the employment of the Inspection Location.
+Records of training and certification must be kept for each Inspection Technician that has issued passes by the Mobile Inspection Service in a clearly labelled folder.
+The Scheme Manager must be informed when an Inspection Technician joins or leaves the employment of the Mobile Inspection Service.